SharePoint/sp-dev-docs/docs/spfx/viva/get-started/migrate-to-spfx-1-18.md

 ```

 ## Migrate Card Views to new base class and configuration model

 With SPFx 1.18, we introduce a new base class and configuration model for card views.
 Instead of having a separate base class for each card view "template", we provide a new single base class `BaseComponentsCardView<TProperties = {}, TState = {}, TParameters extends ComponentsCardViewParameters = ITextCardViewParameters>`.

 Instead of specifying `cardButtons` and `data`, you must override the `cardViewParameters` getter to provide both look and data for the card view.

-As part of the `cardViewParameters` property, you can specify the following:
+As part of the `cardViewParameters` property, you can specify the as follows:

 - **image**: Image parameters for the card view.
 - **cardBar**: Card bar component for the card view (title and icon).
 - **header**: Header components for the card view.